Debug Multithreaded Applications in Visual Studio

 Visual Studio 2012 provides an improved Threads window, the new GPU Threads window, the new Parallel Watch window and other user interface improvements to make multithreaded debugging easier.
 The best way to learn about the new threading interface features is by doing the walkthroughs.
 See Walkthrough: Debugging a Multithreaded Application and Walkthrough: Debugging a C++ AMP Application.

 Visual Studio also provides powerful breakpoints and tracepoints, which can be very useful when you debug multithreaded applications.
 You can use breakpoint filters to place breakpoints on individual threads.
-See How to: Specify a Breakpoint Filter
+See Breakpoints: Use Hit Counts, Call Stack Functions, and Conditions to Break When and Where You Want in the Visual Studio Debugger

 Debugging a multithreaded application that has a user interface can be especially difficult.
 In that case, you might consider running the application on a second computer and using remote debugging.
-For information, see Remote Debugging Setup.
+For information, see Remote Debugging in Visual Studio.